HOW TO GET RID OF ANTS IN YOUR HOUSE

 Untreated ant infestations can lead to increased colony size, resulting in more damage and food contamination.
 Carpenter ants, for example, can damage the structural integrity of your home because of their tunneling and nesting activities.
 Some types of ants (like fire ants) will bite or sting, especially if their nest is disturbed, so their removal is especially important.
 What’s more, ants contaminate food and may even introduce harmful bacteria.
 Once ants have contaminated a box of cereal or a bowl of fruit, you'll have to throw those items out, leading to food waste and extra expense.
 It can also be incredibly frustrating to try to keep ants out of your food, as they can be quite determined.

 If you've spotted ants on your countertop, use a 50/50 spray of water and white vinegar to wipe down your counters.
 Not only do ants hate the smell of vinegar, but the vinegar will destroy their scent paths, which temporarily disrupts food-hunting efforts.
 This won't kill them, of course, but it will buy you a bit of time so you can spray to control them.

 Other aromatic materials that can help keep ants away include cinnamon, cloves, baby powder, peppermint, coffee grounds, and citrus peels.
 You can place these materials outside foundation cracks in order to dissuade ants from venturing inside your house.

-To kill ants already inside your home, there are several highly effective options.
+Kill the ants already inside your home.
+When it comes to getting rid of an existing ant infestation, there are several highly effective options.
 Remember to always read and follow the label directions.

-- Kill the ants you see crawling around your home with Ortho® Home Defense® Ant, Roach & Spider Killer2 or Ortho® Home Defense® Ant & Roach Killer with Essential Oils.
+- Get rid of the ants you see crawling around your home with Ortho® Home Defense® Ant, Roach & Spider Killer2 or Ortho® Home Defense® Ant & Roach Killer with Essential Oils.

 - Use Ortho® Home Defense® Liquid Ant Bait to kill hidden ant colonies (including the queens) around your home.